Lurk/ac2023/readme.md

 ## Day 14

 Part one is solved by splitting and sorting.

+I knew that brute force will not work.
+Tried anyway, and even small test case did not finished in reasonable time.
+Debug output shows that after some amount of iterations results are cycling.
+Current plan is:

+* cycle detection
+* cycle length/start extraction

+Easy.

+TBH I did not expected it to be easy.
+But it was.